mmacaula/cesium-webpack/README.md

 Luckily Webpack has a huge list of plugins and is very modular.
 There are two basic ways of getting it to work with Cesium.
 Using the pre-compiled version, and using the source files directly.

+If you are a webpack expert, or already have webpack up and running, just head on down to the bottom of this tutorial where I describe the steps without getting webpack setup.

 ## Using the pre-compiled version of Cesium

 This method essentially tells webpack to pull in the Cesium.js file like you would at the top of your `<html>` tag.